galderz/okio/README.md

 But when you need them, there are convenient APIs for dealing with low-level UTF-8 strings.

+When converting UTF-8 bytes to Java Strings (UTF-16), Okio replaces invalid character sequences with the Unicode replacement character `�`.
+Equivalent JVM APIs also behave in this way.

+When converting a Java String (UTF-16) to UTF-8 bytes, Okio replaces invalid character sequences with the Unicode replacement character `?`.
+Equivalent JVM APIs also behave in this way.

 Use `Utf8.size()` to count the number of bytes required to encode a string as UTF-8 without actually encoding it.
 This is handy in length-prefixed encodings like protocol buffers.